philippejer/vala-language-client-alpha/README.md

 # Visual Studio Code extension for a Vala Language Server

+**Note**: This extension (as well as the associated language server) is deprecated in favor of the [vala-vscode](https://marketplace.visualstudio.com/items?itemName=prince781.vala) extension which is much more actively developed.
+It will be unpublished on september 1, 2020.

+---

 Client extension for this Language Server for the [Vala](https://wiki.gnome.org/Projects/Vala) language: https://github.com/philippejer/vala-language-server-alpha

 Note that the syntax highlighting in the example below is provided by this extension: https://marketplace.visualstudio.com/items?itemName=philippejer.vala-grammar